-Indicator 4.1.5 requires a program to address conservation of ecologically important species and natural communities.
-Such ecologically important species or communities could include those that are locally rare in the area of operation, at the discretion of the Certified Organization.
-"Locally rare" is a term intended to give managers flexibility in interpretation, though managers are encouraged to consult objective sources (such as NatureServe G and S rank systems) to achieve consistent application of the concept.
-Specifically, "locally rare" could include species with a high "S-Rank," indicating relative rarity within that jurisdictional area (e.g., state or province), or it could mean species that are at the fringes of their range, and thus relatively uncommon to that locality.
+Indicator 4.1.5 requires a program to address conservation of ecologically important species and natural communities, including those that are locally rare.
+"Locally rare" is a term intended to give managers flexibility in interpretation, though managers are encouraged to consult objective sources (such as NatureServe G and S-Rank systems) to achieve consistent application of the concept.

-The intent of Indicator 4.1.5 is for Certified Organizations to; (1) evaluate conservation opportunities relative to species or communities that are not officially designated for protection by state, provincial, or federal law, or ranked G1 or G2 (and thus addressed through Forests with Exceptional Conservation Value); (2) identify ecologically important species for management attention; and (3) incorporate conservation actions for the selected species into management.
+The intent of indicator 4.1.5 is for Certified Organizations to; (1) evaluate conservation opportunities relative to species or communities that are not officially designated for protection by state, provincial or federal law,or ranked G1 or G2 (and thus addressed through Forests with Exceptional Conservation Value); (2) identify ecologically important species for management attention; and (3) incorporate conservation actions for the selected species into management.

-The term "ecologically important species" replaces the former term "viable occurrences of significant species of concern."
+The term "ecologically important species", replaces the former term "viable occurrences of significant species of concern".
 Ecologically important is a defined term, which can be applied to either species or natural communities (which is also now a defined term).

 The intent is for conservation to occur on Certified Organization lands.
-Although Certified Organizations are not required to do surveys to determine known occurrences, they should refer to available sources to identify the presence of ecologically important species or natural communities.
-Certified Organizations should look to the definition of ecologically important to help determine which species or natural communities should be considered under this indicator, in addition to considering their rarity, regional importance, and sensitivity to, or reliance upon, forest management activities.
-Resources for determining rarity may include NatureServe G or S ranks, the International Union for Conservation of Nature Red List, and federal, provincial, or state lists.
-Resources for determining regional importance may include The Nature Conservancy ecoregional plans, State Wildlife Action Plans, or other credible conservation plans.
-Information regarding known occurrences (i.e., presence) can be drawn from NatureServe, state/provincial natural resource agencies, Conservation Data Centers, or other regional mapping efforts or assessments.
+Although Certified Organizations are not required to survey to determine known occurrences, they should refer to available sources to identify the presence of ecologically important species or natural communities.
+Certified Organizations should look to the definition of ecologically important to help determine which species or natural communities should be considered under this indicator, in addition to considering rarity, regional importance, and sensitivity to, or reliance upon, forest management activities.
+Resources for determining rarity may include Nature Serve G or S ranks, International Union for Conservation of Nature Red List and federal, provincial or state lists.
+Resources for determining regional importance may include The Nature Conservancy Ecoregional Plans, State Wildlife Action Plans or other credible conservation plans.
+Information regarding known occurrences (i.e. presence) can be drawn from Nature Serve, State/Provincial Natural Resource Agencies, Conservation Data Centers, or other regional mapping efforts or assessments.